Date

 Radio Stars in the Era of New Observatories

-MIT Haystack Observatory in Westford, Massachusetts, will host a three-day workshop, “Radio Stars in the Era of New Observatories,” from April 17–19, 2024.
+MIT Haystack Observatory in Westford, Massachusetts hosted a three-day workshop, “Radio Stars in the Era of New Observatories,” from April 17–19, 2024.

-The workshop is intended to provide a forum for the presentation and discussion of new developments in stellar and solar astrophysics enabled by radio observations from meter to submillimeter wavelengths.
-It will also take a forward look at new advances in solar and stellar science that will be enabled by the next generation of radio/mm/submm observatories.
+The workshop provided a forum for the presentation and discussion of new developments in stellar and solar astrophysics enabled by radio observations from meter to submillimeter wavelengths.
+It also took a forward look at new advances in solar and stellar science that will be enabled by the next generation of radio/mm/submm observatories.

-This meeting seeks to bring together observers, theorists, and modelers to stimulate a lively exchange of ideas on how radio observations provide unique insights into the workings of stars.
-Topics to be covered include stellar radio emission from hot and cool stars spanning the pre-main sequence through post-main sequence evolutionary phases.
+This meeting brought together observers, theorists, and modelers to stimulate a lively exchange of ideas on how radio observations provide unique insights into the workings of stars.
+Topics covered included stellar radio emission from hot and cool stars spanning the pre-main sequence through post-main sequence evolutionary phases.

 Important dates